Banner image placeholder

 Associate Professor in Translation Studies

-Centre for Translation and Interpreting Studies
+Centre for Translation, Interpreting and Localisation Studies

 University of Leeds